backmesh/site/docs/intro.md

 # Introduction

-Backmesh is a SaaS for any client app (Flutter, React, React Native, etc) to safely call private key APIs, such as OpenAI, without writing any backend code in a server or cloud function.
+Backmesh is a SaaS for any mobile or web app written in any framework (Javascript, Android, iOS, MacOS, Flutter, React, React Native, etc) to call generative AI private key APIs, such as OpenAI, Anthropic and Google Gemini with analytics and rate limits per user without writing any backend code in a server or cloud function.
 Backmesh supports [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) and [SSE](https://developer.mozilla.org/en-US/docs/Web/API/Server-sent_events) out of the box.
-SSE is used by [OpenAI to stream HTTP responses](https://platform.openai.com/docs/api-reference/streaming).
+SSE is used by [OpenAI](https://platform.openai.com/docs/api-reference/streaming) and other generative AI APIs to stream HTTP responses.
 Backmesh is also hosted on Cloudflare's edge to proxy requests with lower response times than most servers or cloud functions.
-This is what the code in a Flutter app using Backmesh to call the OpenAI API would look like:
+This is what the code in a Flutter app using Backmesh and Firebase Authentication to call the OpenAI API would look like:

 ```dart
 // Auth Provider: Firebase